Licensed to Love and Kill: Aspects of production

-During the production of Henson and Shonteff's previous Charles Bind film No. 1 of the Secret Service, a sequel was announced entitled An Orchid for No. 1.
+During the production of Henson and Shonteff's previous Charles Bind film No. 1 of the Secret Service (1977), a sequel was announced entitled An Orchid for No. 1.
 Though initially signed to Shonteff for three films, Nicky Henson was signed by the Royal Shakespeare Company.
-Henson was replaced by Gareth Hunt who was well known for his role as secret agent Mike Gambit in The New Avengers.
+Henson was replaced by Gareth Hunt who was known for his role as secret agent Mike Gambit in The New Avengers (1976–77).

 Geoffrey Keen repeated his role as Bind's M type superior Rockwell.
 The original Rockwell from the Tom Adams Charles Vine films was played by John Arnatt who returned to Shonteff's series playing Merlin, the Q type character who issues Bind his secret weapons.
 Fiona Curzon who plays the female lead had a smaller different role in the previous No 1. of the Secret Service.
-Gary Hope had a role as an Army officer in the first Vine film Licensed to Kill.
+Gary Hope had a role as an Army officer in the first Vine film Licensed to Kill (1965).